Holocaust studies

 Holocaust studies, or sometimes Holocaust research, is a scholarly discipline that encompasses the historical research and study of the Holocaust.
 Institutions dedicated to Holocaust research investigate the multidisciplinary and interdisciplinary aspects of Holocaust methodology, demography, sociology, and psychology.
-It also covers the study of Nazi Germany, World War II, Jewish history, religion, Christian-Jewish relations, Holocaust theology, ethics, social responsibility, and genocide on a global scale.
+It also covers the study of Nazi Germany, World War II, Jewish history, antisemitism, religion, Christian-Jewish relations, Holocaust theology, ethics, social responsibility, and genocide on a global scale.
 Exploring trauma, memories, and testimonies of the experiences of Holocaust survivors, human rights, international relations, Jewish life, Judaism, and Jewish identity in the post-Holocaust world are also covered in this type of research.

-Holocaust studies, as a separate field, was established in a 1974 meeting at the Embassy of Israel, London.
-Renowned Polish-British Historian Norman Davies has described how in this meeting researchers were instructed to employ anti-Polish sentiment and described all Poles as antisemites who were bystanders and participants in the Holocaust, with Poland a "a historical centre of antisemitism".
+Debates in the field

+The field of Holocaust studies has seen many debates, some acrimonious, such as the Holocaust uniqueness debate, functionalism–intentionalism debate, and debates over perpetrator-focused versus victim-focused research.

+During the Gaza war, the field found itself in a state of crisis.
+While some Holocaust researchers suggested a continuity between the 7 October attacks and the Holocaust, others expressed concerns about the mass violence committed by Israelis in the form of the Gaza genocide.
+Political scientist Ernesto Verdeja writes that "the crisis reflects more profound normative disagreements over who is a legitimate victim worth grieving, how and when – if at all – mass violence can be justified, and over the (exceptional) moral status of the state of Israel".